aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 - Click on the View Controller.
 - In the Inspector panel on the right, click on the first icon, the File Inspector.
 - Near the middle of the panel, uncheck "Use Auto Layout."
-- Xcode will ask you if you want to disable "Size classes."
-Confirm this.
+- Xcode will prompt you to disable "Size classes."
+We can't use them with Springs-and-Struts, so just go ahead and click "Disable Size Classes."

 "Size classes" are a mechanism in Auto Layout that help you distinguish between classes of devices, like tall narrow screens, like for iPhone SE and 6S, or large, wider screens, like the iPad in landscape mode.
 When using Auto Layout, this enables you to manipulate the view layouts according to which class of device you're designing for.
 Here, however, we won't be using Auto Layout, so we don't need size classes.